-Inspired by Sansa’s favorite dessert in Game of Thrones, these Lemon Cakes are a true labor of love but have an amazing flavor a texture!
+Inspired by Sansa’s favorite dessert in Game of Thrones, these Lemon Cakes are a delicious and zesty magic cake that separates into different textured layers as it bakes!

 Sansa’s Lemon Cakes

 It’s hard to believe I originally published this recipe for Sansa’s Lemon Cakes 5 years ago this weekend and we were all sitting down to enjoy the season premiere of season 4 of Game of Thrones.

 And now, the final season is just a week away and I don’t know about you guys… but I am both so excited and not at all ready for this beloved story to come to an end.

 I’ve been living in the Game of Thrones fan world for almost a decade, I read the books between 2010 and 2012 and since we will likely never get another one of them – ahem – it seems as though this magical (and quite bloody) story is coming to its end.

 And with just six episodes in the final season, Game of Thrones has a lot of ground to cover in a short amount of time.
 And there are so many big things that need to happen:

 - Watch Nymeria and her pack tear up some wights (fingers crossed it will happen).

 - Pray for a crazy appearance on Lady Stoneheart!

 - Brienne and Tormund – it needs to happen 😉